Bulldogs end season in Norris

-The Gering Bulldogs, who entered the Class B-5 District Final as the 12th seed, traveled to Norris on Tuesday to take on the 5th seeded Titans.
+The Gering Bulldogs, who entered the Class B-5 District Final as the 12th seed, traveled to Norris to take on the 5th seeded Titans on Tuesday, March 1.

 It was a tale of two halves for the Bulldogs as Norris heads to state with the 57-35 win.
 The loss gives Gering a 12-12 record for the season.